Mississippi Labor Laws Guide

 Employers in the state of Mississippi are legally required to provide a final paycheck to everyone whose employment was terminated for any reason.
 The paycheck must include all the wages and benefits.

-However, there are no laws and regulations regarding the due date for the final paycheck.
+However, there are no state laws and regulations regarding the due date for the final paycheck.

 Discrimination laws in Mississippi